A Feast for Crows: Riverlands

 Cersei dispatches Jaime to the Riverlands to put down the remnants of the late Robb Stark's rebellion.
-He unsuccessfully negotiates with Robb's great-uncle Brynden "the Blackfish" Tully to surrender the castle of Riverrun in exchange for his nephew Edmure's life, but then convinces Edmure to surrender to save the lives of his men and his unborn child.
-Though the siege ends bloodlessly, Brynden escapes.
+He unsuccessfully negotiates with Robb's great-uncle Brynden "the Blackfish" Tully to surrender the castle of Riverrun in exchange for his nephew Edmure's life, but he then convinces Edmure to surrender to save the lives of his men and his unborn child.
+Although the siege ends bloodlessly, Brynden escapes.
 Jaime then receives word that Cersei, who has been arrested by the Faith, wants him to defend her in a trial by combat, but Jaime burns her letter and abandons her to her fate.

-Brienne's quest leads her all over the Riverlands, where she witnesses the devastation caused by the war.
+Brienne's quest takes her across the Riverlands, where she witnesses the devastation of war.
 She acquires Podrick Payne, the former squire of Jaime's brother Tyrion, and Ser Hyle Hunt, a knight who had once mocked her ugliness, as traveling companions.
-She learns that Sansa's sister Arya Stark has actually survived and escaped King's Landing, and the feared warrior Sandor Clegane is reportedly dead but someone wearing his helmet has massacred the town of Saltpans.
-She later kills the culprit Rorge but is gravely injured and mutilated by his companion Biter.
+She learns that Sansa's sister, Arya Stark, has actually survived and escaped King's Landing, and the feared warrior Sandor "the Hound" Clegane is reportedly dead, but someone wearing his helmet has massacred the town of Saltpans.
+She later kills the culprit, Rorge, but is gravely injured and mutilated by his companion, Biter.
 Eventually, she is captured by the Brotherhood Without Banners, which was once devoted to protecting the smallfolk of the Riverlands but is now commanded by the magically resurrected Catelyn Stark, Sansa's mother.
-The undead and vengeful Catelyn, who has taken the name Lady Stoneheart, sentences Brienne to death for consorting with the Lannisters, but offers to spare her and her companions if she agrees to kill Jaime.
+The undead and vengeful Catelyn, who has taken the name Lady Stoneheart, sentences Brienne to death for consorting with the Lannisters but offers to spare her and her companions if she agrees to kill Jaime.